MarshallVielmetti/DistanceLearning.AI/README.md

 ### Step 1

-Use Ctrl+` to open your VSCode terminal.
+Use Ctrl+\` to open your VSCode terminal.
 Split it into three different terminals by rightclicking on the 'powershell' and clicking 'Split Terminal' two times.
-In each terminal, type '
+We will now enter each different directory, one in each terminal.
+Do this by typing `cd frontend`, `cd backend`, and `cd API` in each terminal.
+(Note: As of right now, the API doesn't exist.
+It will hopefully soon though.)

+### Step 2

+Now we need to install all the dependencies.
+If you don't have yarn (or npm ig)installed, do that now.
+Also make sure you have a recent version of python installed.

+In the `frontend` terminal, type `yarn install` (or npm install if you don't use yarn for some reason).
+Type the same thing in the `backend` terminal.

+The Flask API is slightly more work because first you need to create and enter a python virtual environment.
+To create an environment, type `py -m venv ./venv`.
+Wait for this process to complete, the start the virtual environment by typing `./venv/Scripts/Activate.ps1`.
+Once the virtual environment has started, install the dependencies with `pip install -r requirements.txt`.

+You might have to install pip, update python, or add it to path.
+Also posssible that you will have to type `python -m venv ./venv` instead of py.

+### Step 3

+Now to start the different parts.
+In the frontend, type `yarn start`.
+Do the same in the backend.
+In the API, type `py app.py`.
+Now everything should be running.